All Episodes

 It's to protect us in case of big events.

-And thankfully those big events are rare.
+And thankfully, those big events are rare.

-In our model in the 13 states we're approved in, a family of four under 45 would be under 450 a month.
+In our model, in the 13 states we're approved in, a family of four under 45 would be under $450 a month.

-If the national average is north of 2,000 a month, how much does you know 500 a thousand, fifteen hundred dollars saved every month help the average family?
+If the national average is north of $2,000 a month, how much does $500, $1,000, $1,500 saved every month help the average family?

-That's that's real money for regular America, and they're just tired of throwing their money at insurance and not getting anything back.
+And they're just tired of throwing their money at insurance and not getting anything back.

 That's why it's so important that in the right model, the money goes back to the patient, not the system.

-Uh we were incentivized to.
+We were incentivized to.

-And what happened to people when they got the cancer, the heart attack, stroke, or bad accident?
+And what happened to people when they got the cancer, the heart attack, stroke, or a bad accident?

-Post-Affordable Care Act, most of that went away, and the best thing you could do would be work with small businesses who had a bit more flexibility in their insurance model to save 10, 20, 30 percent, but we never really got back to a common sense insurance model, really like car insurance, uh home insurance, life insurance, where the payment goes back to the customer, not into the system.
+But we never really got back to a common sense insurance model, really like car insurance, home insurance, life insurance, where the payment goes back to the customer, not into the system.

-So that ends up you know making it unaffordable.
+So that ends up making it unaffordable.

 First, it was primary care, which most people think isn't the place to start, but we touch everything.